ember-a11y/ember-a11y-testing/README.md

 start();
 ```

 :information_source: It's important to note that you must also use the [`enableA11yAudit`](#force-running-audits) query parameter in order to force audits.
-This setting is require \_in addition to\* any invocation strategy you provide.
+This setting is required in addition to any invocation strategy you provide.

 #### Setting Options using `setRunOptions`